Peelander-Yellow makes a triumphant homecoming from outer space | The Japan Times

 “They asked me, ‘Hey Kengo.
 Do you want to be the singer for my band?’ but I said no because I decided to go to New York.”

-Still, Hioki’s relationship with Electric Eel Shock survived his 1993 emmigration to the United States.
+Still, Hioki’s relationship with Electric Eel Shock survived his 1993 emigration to the United States.
 Since then, Peelander-Z and Electric Eel Shock have toured together on multiple occasions.

 In 2001, Peelander-Z released a cover of Electric Eel Shock’s “Let’s Go to the Beach.”
 In 2012, the groups released a split 7-inch record featuring each band covering the other’s music.
 Electric Eel Shock guitarist Akihito Morimoto even earned the nickname “Peelander-Metal” for his contributions to Peelander-Z’s 2013 album “Metalander-Z.”